SFDO-Community/Summit-Events-App/docs/Prod-Install.md

 # Installing or Upgrading Summit Events App in Production, Sandbox or Dev Orgs

-*Note: Summit Events is currently code that is not a packaged, so installation needs to be done by a developer using the steps below.
+*Note: Summit Events is currently code that is not packaged, so installation needs to be done by a developer using the steps below.
 There are two ways this install can be done (SFDX or Cumulus CI), choose the one that is easist for you.*

 ## Method 1 - SFDX